 Avoid water or shampoo to get into your eye and no swimming in the first week

-Try to avoid coughing, vomiting, sneezing and constipation because these things might increase the pressure inside your eye
+Try to avoid coughing, vomiting, sneezing and constipation because these things might increase intraocular pressure inside your eye.

 When to seek help